petermr/CEVOpen/AboutCEV.md

 ## Volunteers and collaborators
 Initially the project data will be created/extracted by EF and PMR; GY as advisor.
-We generally welcome
+We welcome volunteers of all ages; noting that Lars Willighagen whicle at secondary school did a great ContentMine project.
+However our time for training is very limited and you take us as you find us.